hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/header.md

 import json
-from packaging.version import Version from pathlib import Path from src import gs from src.utils.jjson import j_loads from src.logger import logger
+from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src.logger import logger

 MODE = 'development'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found.
+    :raises FileNotFoundError: If no marker files are found.
-    :return: Path to the root directory.
+    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :rtype: Path
     """
     current_path = Path(__file__).resolve().parent
     root_path = current_path